onebeyond/rascal/README.md

 * Without prefetch a sudden flood of messages may bust your event loop
 * Dropped connections and borked channels will not be automatically recovered
 * Any connection or channel errors are emitted as "error" events.
 Unless you handle them or use [domains](https://nodejs.org/api/domain.html) these will cause your application to crash
+* If a message is published using a confirm channel, and the broker fails to acknowledge, the flow of execution may be blocked indefinitely

 Rascal seeks to either solve these problems, make them easier to deal with or bring them to your attention by adding the following to [amqplib](https://www.npmjs.com/package/amqplib)